The Philanthropist, Book 1

 Lottie shook her head, not trusting her voice.
 She stared at the name on the file tab.
 Raphael Martin.
 Rafe had been a bastard, but did that give her the right to end his life?
 Visions of that snowy night flooded back, his high-pitched scream as he fell from the bridge.
 Maybe she could have just frightened him into being a good husband and father?

-But when her sister had called her, sobbing, and said Rafe had nearly killed her, and threatened to finish the job if she told anyone…
+But when her sister had called her, sobbing, and said Rafe had nearly killed her and threatened to finish the job…

 “Ahhh.
 Forgive my thoughtlessness.”
 Attos looked at the pot.
 “Perhaps coffee no longer appeals to you?
 Is there something else I can have Anna bring for you?
 Tea, perhaps?”